nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 it contains a `Name`, `Item`, and `Quantity`.
 The rest of the fields that are not provided are copied from the existing order at target index `3` (This index is **one-based**).

+Step 2. `EditOrderCommand#execute` is called, and it will check whether the `orderToEdit` is completed; if it is, it will throw a `CommandException` with `MESSAGE_ORDER_ALREADY_COMPLETED`.
+Otherwise, the method continues to run.

-Step 2.
+Step 3.
 The `EditOrderCommand#createEditedOrder` creates an edited order using the information in the `EditOrderDescriptor`.
 When the user inputs an `Item` and `Quantity`, it checks whether:

 - **the `Item` exists in the `InventoryList`.**